neelriyer/neelriyer.github.io/_posts/2021-03-07-Aerial-Imagery-Object-Detection.md

 There's a lot of talk about swimming pool detection from aerial imagery.

-But you're probably interested in a code first example.
+You're probably interested in a code first example.
 I was too.
-However I couldn't find one.
+But I couldn't find one.

 I decided to make my own.